 How Often Should You Maintain Your Furnace?

-Several Internet articles suggest that furnaces in Minneapolis do not require annual service, especially if they aren't used very often.
-However, industry professionals with decades of experience will tell you that furnace maintenance is essential.
+Several internet articles suggest that furnaces in Minneapolis do not require annual service.
+However, HVAC manufacturers, and industry professionals with decades of experience will tell you that furnace maintenance is essential.

-It is important to inspect, clean, and maintain your furnace annually to keep it working efficiently, using less energy, and lasting as long as possible.
-It will also help minimize indoor air quality problems and keep you and your family healthy.
+It is important to inspect, clean, and maintain your furnace annually to keep it working efficiently, use less energy, and lasting as long as possible.
+It can also help your indoor air quality and keep your family healthy and safe.

 As part of our 24-point Furnace tune-up we will: